See the tax rates and the weekly tax tables for the 2013-2014 financial year

 The above tax rates are great for figuring out how much tax you can expect to pay over the course of the entire year, but they aren’t very much help if you want to know exactly how much will be taken out of each of your paychecks.
 Knowing this number can make planning out your budget much easier.

-Thankfully the ATO releases a Weekly tax table that can tell you with a good degree of accuracy how much tax will be withheld from your pay on a weekly basis.
-You may find this weekly tax table useful if you make or receive
+Thankfully the ATO released a weekly tax table that will tell you (with a good degree of accuracy) how much tax will be withheld from your pay on a weekly basis.
+You may find the Australian tax tables useful if you make or receive any of the following;

 - salary, wages, allowances, and leave loading